acmoudleysa/Bioprocess-DL-MLOps/resources/resources.md

 - [Just a refresher on polar coordinates](https://web.ma.utexas.edu/users/m408m/Display15-4-2.shtml)
 - [Some matrix calculus](https://en.wikipedia.org/wiki/Matrix_calculus#Layout_conventions)
 - [GP and inversion of kernel matrix](https://stats.stackexchange.com/questions/503058/relationship-between-cholesky-decomposition-and-matrix-inversion)
-  Kernel matrix is positive-semidefinite (which means cholesky is not valid) but we add add some noise (not a problem for noise-added GP but a problem for noise-free GP).
+  Kernel matrix is positive-semidefinite (which means cholesky is not valid when one of the eigenvalue is zero) but we add some noise(not a problem for noise-added GP but a problem for noise-free GP).